-Use your DIY cotton candle wicks for DIY oil lamps or homemade candles.
+Use your DIY candle wicks for DIY oil lamps or homemade candles.
 Cotton string candle wicks burn for a long time with a steady flame that doesn’t soot.

 How To Make DIY Candle Wicks With Cotton String